 Suzanne Mooney, Lecturer

-This academic Master's programme also develops students’ research skills through developing and undertaking a study relevant to their current work context.
+This academic Master's programme develops students’ research skills through undertaking a study relevant to their current work context.

 Queen's postgraduates reap exceptional benefits.
 Unique initiatives, such as Degree Plus and Researcher Plus bolster our commitment to employability, while innovative leadership and executive programmes help our students gain key leadership positions both nationally and internationally.